 The Spectre x360 15’s build quality doesn’t disappoint.
 It’s solid through and through, with no sign of excessive bending or twisting.
 Even the display, a weak spot with many machines, requires some real pressure before you can get the screen to warp.
 The hinge rotates easily but maintains its position once in place.
 You can make it move if you jolt the base sharply, but in typical use it stays firmly in place.
 We will note that our review unit’s hinge did develop some minor creaking after more long-term use, but we don’t think it’s anything to be worried about, as it hasn’t changed the feel or function of the hinge.

 In with the new (ports) without throwing away the old

-USB Type-C connections are becoming de rigueur lately, with manufacturers of particularly slim machines including them as the only connectivity option.
-HP hasn’t followed the industry down that rabbit hole with the Spectre x360 15, choosing instead to include a USB 3.0 port and a full-sized HDMI connection to go along with two USB Type-C ports.
+USB-C connections are becoming de rigueur lately, with manufacturers of particularly slim machines including them as the only connectivity option.
+HP hasn’t followed the industry down that rabbit hole with the Spectre x360 15, choosing instead to include a USB 3.0 port and a full-sized HDMI connection to go along with two USB-C ports.
 One of the latter includes Thunderbolt 3 support, and both can be used to charge the machine with the included 90-watt AC charger.